-Do not place the battery near a heat source or expose it direct flame or heat. to The battery should not be immersed in water or sea wate Do not attempt to disassemble, alter or apply heat to the battery.
-Avoid dropping or subjecting the battery to severe impa that could damage the casing. cts • Use only recommended battery and accessories.
+- Do not place the battery near a heat source or expose it to direct flame or heat.
+The battery should not be immersed in water or sea water.
+Do not attempt to disassemble, alter or apply heat to the battery. • Avoid dropping or subjecting the battery to severe impacts that could damage the casing. • Use only recommended battery and accessories.
 Use of battery not expressly recommended for this equipment may cause explosions or leaks, resulting in fire, injury and damage to the surroundings.
-In the event that a battery leaks a the eyes, mouth, skin or clothing contact these substances, immediately flush with water and seek medical assistance. from both the camera and the power outlet after recharg or when they are not in use to avoid fire and other hazar Do not place anything, such as tablecloths, carpets, bedding or cushions, on top of the battery charger while is charging.
-Leaving the units plugged in for a long period of time may cau them to overheat and distort, resulting in fire. ds. e it Use only the specified battery charger to charge the batt The battery charger and compact power adapter are designed for exclusive use with your camera.
-Do not use with other products or batteries.
-There is a risk of overheating and distortion which could result fire or electrical shock. ery e it designed for exclusive use with your camera.
-Do not use with other products or batteries.
-There is a risk of overheating and distortion which could result ery e it
+In the event that a battery leaks and the eyes, mouth, skin or clothing contact these substances, immediately flush with water and seek medical assistance.
+Disconnect the battery charger and compact power adapter from both the camera and the power outlet after recharging or when they are not in use to avoid fire and other hazards.
+Do not place anything, such as tablecloths, carpets, bedding or cushions, on top of the battery charger while it is charging.
+Leaving the units plugged in for a long period of time may cause them to overheat and distort, resulting in fire.
+Use only the specified battery charger to charge the battery The battery charger and compact power adapter are designed for exclusive use with your camera.
+Do not use it with other products or batteries.
+There is a risk of overheating and distortion which could result in fire or electrical shock Before you discard a battery, cover the terminals with tape or other insulators to prevent direct contact with other objects.
+Contact with the metallic components of other materials in waste containers may lead to fire or explosions.